-Here are some great support options for you to begin exploring.
-Some of these are simply resources that you can use for your own education, others are various support groups and forums where you can connect with others.
-Feel free to share your own resources or links to blogs that you have found helpful in your own journey with Interstitial Cystitis.
+Here are some great resources and support options for you to begin exploring.
+Some of these are simply resources that you can use for your own education while other links I provide are some online interstitial cystitis support groups and forums.

 Voices of Hope Blog (Stories of hope, encouragement and success from the IC community)

 Public Restroom and Travel Tips (ichelp.org)

 Part of providing helpful resources includes medical supply providers.
 If you need to start using catheters to help manage your bladder condition, you can turn to 180 Medical, one of the leading providers of intermittent catheters in America today.

 180 Medical’s specialists offer a listening ear, a caring heart, and professional top-class service.
 Plus, they offer a wide selection of intermittent catheters from the top catheter brands and manufacturers.

 From comfortable female catheters to travel catheters options that stay discreet, 180 Medical offers it all.
 Not sure what your health insurance plan will cover?
 That’s ok because 180 Medical has insurance experts on staff who can verify your coverage and walk you through your options.